kifran/SICP/README.md

 SICP
 ====

-Scheme exercises for the bool Structure and Interpretation of Computer Programs
+Scheme exercises for the book Structure and Interpretation of Computer Programs